-I am an anthropological archaeologist interested in historical and contemporary representations of peoples and places and I practice engaged, socially-informed anthropology.
+I am an anthropological archaeologist interested in historical and contemporary representations of peoples and places and I practice engaged, socially informed anthropology.
+For over twenty years, I have done field-intensive research in Amazonia and other tropical sites in Central America, and the Pacific, deepening my work on how humans encounter and make the world around them.

 I earned my MA and PhD in Anthropology from the University of California, Berkeley, in 2011, and then engaged continuously in research in Amazonian archaeology.
 Before joining UofL, I held several fellowships, first as a Postdoctoral Fellow at the Ohio State University, then as a Post-Doctoral Researcher at Museu Paraense Emílio Goeldi (MPEG) in Brazil, and finally, as a Kluge Fellow at the John W. Kluge Center at the Library of Congress.

-I’m interested in anthropogenic (human-made) nature, and particularly in how legacies of a distant past, including anthropogenic soils like Amazonian Dark Earths and engineered landscapes shape life in contemporary Amazonia.
+One of my other key interests is anthropogenic (human-made) nature and its short and long-term effects.
+How do legacies of a distant past, including anthropogenic soils like Amazonian Dark Earths and engineered landscapes shape life in contemporary Amazonia.
 What do landmarks like canals and raised fields, or anthropogenic forests, tell us about ancient Amazonian societies?
 What can we learn about human agency and our effects on the environment through the study of these remnants of the past?
-Terra Preta do Índio , a sub-class of Amazonian Dark Earths, are exceptionally fertile soils that stand as evidence of deep, and deep-historical, indigenous modification of tropical forest ecologies that produced a positive result (environmental enrichment rather than degradation).
-These soils are extremely valuable for contemporary subsistence farming communities in Amazonia, who contend daily with threats from changing climate patterns, national infrastructure projects, agribusiness, and illegal logging.
-In light of the urgency of these matters, my research is at once archaeological – in order to learn as much as possible about ancient Amerindian management practices and technologies – and ethnographic/applied – in order to comprehend the needs of contemporary farming communities and the applicability of archaeological knowledge to their problems.
+Terra Preta do Índio, a sub-class of Amazonian Dark Earths, are exceptionally fertile soils that stand as evidence of deep, and deep-historical, indigenous modification of tropical forest ecologies that produced a positive result (environmental enrichment rather than degradation).
+These soils are sought out by contemporary farming communities in Amazonia, who contend daily with threats from changing climate, local and national infrastructure projects, agribusiness, and logging.
+In light of the urgency of these matters, my research is at once archaeological—in order to learn as much as possible about ancient Amerindian management practices and technologies—and applied—in order to attend to needs of contemporary farmers.

-In my historiographical work on Amazonia, I explore how long-held, deeply-embedded ideas about technology, the relationships of humans to nature, and moral geographies can limit what we are capable of imagining or understanding about tropical places.
-These habits of thought constrict understandings of the past, and in the same instant, affordances for the future – whether in terms of human rights, education, health, or sustainable development.
-It is from this perspective that I build my engaged, collaborative archaeological and ethnographic research.
+In my historiographical work on Amazonia, I explore how long-held, deeply embedded ideas about technology, the relationships of humans to nature, and moral geographies can limit what we are capable of imagining or understanding about tropical places.
+These habits of thought constrict understandings of the past, and in the same instant, affordances for the future—whether in terms of human rights, education, health, or sustainable development.
+It is from this perspective that I build my engaged, collaborative archaeological research.